 At the initial HBU enrollment, each student receives an ID card.
 The ID card is validated in the Office of Financial Services each quarter when the student registers for classes.
-The card includes the name and color photo of the student and a bar code which indicates the permanent student number.
+The card includes the name and color photo of the student and a bar code which indicates the permanent student number (H#).
 Replacement ID cards cost \$5 and may be obtained from the Office of Student Affairs.

-The student ID card is used in a variety of ways, including, but not limited to 1) admittance to computer labs, 2) library resource checkout, 3) dining services (meal plan or munch money), 4) game room equipment checkout, 5) University Bookstore book buy-back, 6) services at the Student Health Clinic, 7) attendance at Convocation, 8) use of the Wellness Center, and 9) admission to HBU regular season home athletic events.
+The student ID card is used in a variety of ways, including, but not limited to 1) admittance to computer labs, 2) library resource checkout, 3) dining services (meal plan or declining balance), 4) University Bookstore book buy-back, 5) services at the Student Health Clinic, 6) attendance at Convocation, 7) use of the Wellness Center, and 8) admission to HBU regular season home athletic events.

-Students at any time while on campus must furnish satisfactory identification upon the request of a faculty member, administrative official, or police officer.
+At any time on campus, students must furnish satisfactory identification upon the request of a faculty member, administrative official, or police officer.
 The Student ID card is the official means of identification.
 Falsification or misuse of this card is considered a violation of University policy.